-Right-clicking on the Profit Bin dimension that Show Me automatically created allows you to select a parameter option for bin size in a manner similar to the last example.
+Right-clicking on the Profit Bin dimension that Shows Me automatically created allows you to select a parameter option for bin size in a manner similar to the last example.
 By defining a smaller step size for each bin, more granular views of the profit bins can be seen.
 This is always desirable when viewing histograms.
 The view seen in Figure 6.12 shows the Profit Bin Parameter set to a smaller value.

 The ability to vary bin sizes within histograms can be very useful.
-As you can see in Figure 6.12, labeling was also added to each bar providing an item count and the total profit or loss expressed in each bin.
+As you can see in Figure 6.12, labelling was also added to each bar providing an item count and the total profit or loss expressed in each bin.

 Figure 6.12: Parameterize bins in a histogram

 Figure 6.13: A top rank parameter

 In this example, the parameter control was invoked by right-clicking on the customer name pill on the row shelf, selecting the top filter tab, and defining the parameter range value for the number of customers you want to display in the bar chart.
 Figure 6.14 shows the complete top 10 filters.
 This isn’t the only way you can create a flexible rank list, but it is one of the easiest methods.